ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example of an update handler query by using the command line
+See the following example of an update handler query by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_update/$UPDATE_HANDLER" \